ryanjeffares/rjh/README.md

 * Figure out a way to return something from dereferencing an iterator that can be destructured
 * Finish API
   * Continue refactor - `update`, `emplace`, etc
+  * Test with new API
+  * Constructors, adding with iterators
 * More tests for iterators
 * Test concept restraints
 * Proper `noexcept` specifiers